1jonahg1/1jonahg1/README.md

 - 😄 I'm passionate about **using technology to solve real-world problems, that address daily needs and challenges**.

-- 🔭 I’m currently working on **an NFL game ranking app and completing my CS degree**

-- 🌱 I’m currently learning **more skills in Python.**

 - ⚡ Fun fact - **I love rock climbing!**

 <h3 align="left">Connect with me:</h3>